scarlett-de/Zoomcamp_hw/project/README.md

 # Technology Used

--Infrastructure as code (IaC): **Terraform**
+-**Infrastructure as Code (IaC)**:

-Use to set up GCP account, bucket and dataset
+Used Terraform to automate GCP account setup, bucket creation, and dataset configuration.

--Cloud: **Google Cloud Platform (GCP)**

-Use to store raw data

--Batch processing: **Spark**

-use to batch process the raw data

--Data Warehouse: **BigQuery**

--Data transformation: **DBT Core**

-use to transform raw data and create dimentional tables

--Workflow orchestration: **Airflow**

-use to orchestrate the workflow of loading data to GCP and big query, and transform data

--Containerizetion: **Docker**

-use to dockerization airflow setup and run

--Data Visualization: **Google Looker Studio**

-use to visualize data
+-**Cloud Platform**:

+Leveraged Google Cloud Platform (GCP) for scalable storage of raw Airbnb data.

+-**Batch Processing**:

+Processed raw data at scale using Apache Spark for efficient batch transformations.

+-**Data Warehouse**:

+Stored processed data in BigQuery for high-performance analytics and querying.

+-**Data Transformation**:

+Modeled data into dimensional tables using DBT Core for structured analytics.

+-**Workflow Orchestration**:

+Automated end-to-end pipelines (GCP → BigQuery → DBT) with Airflow, ensuring reliability and scheduling.

+-**Containerization**:

+Deployed Airflow in a reproducible environment using Docker.

+-**Data Visualization**:

+Created interactive dashboards in Google Looker Studio to visualize trends and distributions.